sgraden/vpc/apis.md

 # VPC Beta API Reference
 The VPC APIs are a portion of the Regional Infrastructure API Service (RIAS) APIs and they are fully integrated into the IBM Cloud APIs.

-For the Beta release, the VPC APIs include Network, Compute, and Geography APIS.
-These are REST APIs, which include the standard functionalities: CREATE, UPDATE, DELETE, LIST.
+For the Beta release, the VPC APIs include Network, Compute, and Geography.
+These are REST APIs, which include the standard functionalities: CREATE, READ, UPDATE, DELETE.

 The detailed parameters are specified in the sections that follow.